 Welcome to the Kaiser Permanente San Francisco Gastroenterology Fellowship

-- Training in the one of the nation’s largest integrated with over 4 million patients in Northern California.
+- Training in the one of the nation’s largest integrated healthcare providers with over 4.5 million patients in Northern California.

 - Extensive exposure to a busy general gastrointestinal practice with a diverse patient population with gastrointestinal and liver diseases primarily based in San Francisco and Oakland.

-- Extensive training in basic endoscopy (colonoscopy, upper endoscopy) at a very busy procedural center which performs greater than 10,000 procedures per year./li>
+- Extensive training in basic endoscopy (colonoscopy, upper endoscopy) at a very busy procedural center which performs greater than 10,000 procedures per year.

-- A large regional advanced endoscopy referral center with greater than 1600 advanced procedure performed per year, including ERCP, endoscopic ultrasound, and endoscopic mucosal resection.
+- A large regional advanced endoscopy referral center with greater than 1000 advanced procedures performed per year, including ERCP, endoscopic ultrasound, and endoscopic mucosal resection.

 - San Francisco is home to the regional Inflammatory Bowel Disease referral specialist accepting complex referrals from the entire Northern California patient population.